 For the latest Canadian updates, visit the Public Health Agency of Canada website.

 Actions being taken

-New Brunswick’s public health officials are carefully monitoring the situation in Canada, China and around the world, and are ready to respond should there be any cases in New Brunswick.
-They are:
+New Brunswick’s public health officials are carefully monitoring the situation in Canada, and around the world, and are ready to respond.

 - working closely with federal, provincial and territorial partners to share information and assess potential health risks